 This wine showcases the pure fruit flavors of Washington grown Cabernet Sauvignon in a style that offers depth and structure.
 Black currant, blackberry, mocha, and clove are complemented by a full-body, dusty tannin, and a long tight finish on the single vineyard cab.

 The tasting note comes from their website, and the description of full-body, dusty tannin describes exactly how I like my red wine.
 I truly loved this red wine for a pairing for chicken lasagna.
 Thank you Pacific Crest Wine Company for this gift of wine and I’m pleased to learn of your products.
 My wine sipping opinions are my own and I wouldn’t feature the product if I didn’t have a favorable report.
-If you’d like to sample the wine yourself, just head over to their website to have a bottle delivered to your doorstep.
-That is, if your state laws allow the shipment of wine.

 These lasagna roll ups are perfect for a warm weather casserole dinner.
 Predictable with ricotta cheese and mozzarella, the spinach brings color and a fresh note to the dish.
 The nutty flavor of Parmesan finishes the dish beautifully.
 The gooey melty texture is complimented by a quick and easy homemade tomato sauce using canned tomatoes.
 This pasta dish will remind you that warmer days are on their way.